DevoInc/python-utils/docs/faker.md

 ## TODO
 - Add more useful methods to the jinja collection
-- Documentate news methods in Faker
+- Document news methods in Faker
 - Provide use examples in script

-For more info talk with José Ramón